 CLKRE CLKREG = 8EH Reset Value = xxx0 0000B

 Not Bit Not Bit Addressable

-- XSTK WS1 WS0 EXRAM ALES
+XSTK WS1 WS0 EXRAM ALES

 Bit 7 6 5 4 3 2 1 0

-Symbol Functio Function
+Symbol Function 1

-XSTK the stac Extended Stack Enable.
-When XSTK = 0 the stack resides in IDATA and is limited to 256 bytes.
-Set XSTK = 1 to place the stack in EDATA for up to 4K bytes of extended stack space.
-All PUSH, POP, CALL and RET instructions will incur a one or two cycle penalty when accessing the extended stack.
+XSTK the stack in EDATA f or up to 4K bytes K=0 the stack resides in IDATA and is limited to 256 bytes.
+Set XSTK = 1 to place s of extended stack space.
+All PUSH, POP, CALL and RET instructions will incur a ssing the extended stack.

-WS[1-0] Wait Sta Wait State Select.
+WS[1-0] Wait State Select.
 Determines the number of wait states inserted into external memory accesses.

 WS1 WS0 Wait States RD / WR Strobe Width

 0 0 0 1 x t {CYC}

 0 1 1 2 x t {CYC}

 1 0 2 3 x t {CYC}

 1 1 3 4 x t {CYC}

-EXRAM space.
-A External RAM Enable.
+EXRAM External RAM Enable.
 When EXRAM = 0, MOVX instructions can access the internally mapped portions of the address space.
 Accesses to addresses above internally mapped memory will access external memory.
 Set EXRAM = 1 to bypass the internal memory and map the entire address space to external memory.

-ALES ALE Idle State.
-When ALES = 0 the idle polarity of ALE is high (active).
-When ALES = 1 the idle polarity of ALE is low (inactive).
-The ALE strobe pulse is always active high.
+ALES idle polarity of ALE is high (active).
+When ALES = 1 the idle polarity of ALE is low always active high.
 ALES must be zero in order to use P4.4 as a general I/O.

-Note that prior to using the external memory interface, Port 2, \overline{WR} (P3.6), \overline{RD} (P3.7) and ALE (P4.4) must be configured as outputs.
+Note that prior to using the external memory interface, Port 2, WR (P3.6), RD (P3.7) and ALE (P4.4) must be configured as outputs.
 See Section 10.1 "Port Configuration" on page 44.
 Port 0 is configured automatically to push-pull output mode when outputting address or data and is automatically tristated when inputting data regardless of the Port 0 configuration.
 The Port 0 configuration will determine the idle state of Port 0 when not accessing the external memory.

 Figure 3-9 and Figure 3-10 show examples of external data memory write and read cycles, respectively.
 The address on P0 and P2 is stable at the falling edge of ALE.
 The idle polarity of ALE is controlled by ALES (AUXR.0).
 When ALES = 0 the idle polarity of ALE is high (active).
 When ALES = 1 the idle polarity of ALE is low (inactive).
 The ALE strobe pulse is always active high.
 Unlike standard 8051s, ALE will not toggle continuously when not accessing external memory.
-ALES must be zero in order to use P4.4 as a general-purpose I/O. The WS bits in AUXR can extended the \overline{RD} and \overline{WR} strobes by 1, 2 or 3 cycles as shown in Figures 3-11, 3-12 and 3-13.
+ALES must be zero in order to use P4.4 as a general-purpose I/O. The WS bits in AUXR can extended the $\overline{\text{RD}}$ and $\overline{\text{WR}}$ strobes by 1, 2 or 3 cycles as shown in Figures 3-11, 3-12 and 3-13.
 If a longer strobe is required, the application can scale the system clock with the clock divider to meet the requirements (See Section 6.5 on page 31).